pirovc/genome_updater/README.md

  - genome_updater depends only on the GNU Core Utilities and additional tools (`awk` `bc` `find` `join` `md5sum` `parallel` `sed` `tar` `xargs` `wget`) which are commonly available in most distributions.
 If you are not sure if you have them all, just run genome_updater.sh and it will tell you if something is missing (otherwise the it will show the help page).
  - To test genome_updater basic functions, run the script `tests/tests.sh`.
 It should print "All tests finished successfully" at the end.
  - Make sure you have access to the NCBI ftp folders: `ftp://ftp.ncbi.nlm.nih.gov/genomes/` and `ftp://ftp.ncbi.nih.gov/pub/taxonomy/`
- - If you still run into some issues it may be that some tools are running with imcompatible or old versions.
+ - If you still run into some issues it may be that some tools are running with incompatible or old versions.
 Please open an issue (https://github.com/pirovc/genome_updater/issues) with the description and the output of the command `genome_updater.sh -D`.

 ## Simple example: